 All applicants for either the combined or accelerated bachelor/master of accountancy programs

-Other well-qualified applicants with the approval of the MAcc program director
+Other well qualified applicants with the approval of the MAcc program director.

 Our online accounting master’s program is offered through the Nistler College of Business & Public Administration — the largest, and first accredited, business school in North Dakota.
 We’re accredited by the Association to Advance Collegiate Schools of Business (AACSB International), which puts us in the top 5% of business schools worldwide.
 AACSB-accredited schools produce graduates who are highly skilled and more desirable to employers than other non-accredited schools.
+The University of North Dakota is also accredited by the Higher Learning Commission.